simplysh/toggle-spec.vim/README.md

 ## Introduction

 **Toggle Spec** is a pure vimscript plug-in which allows you to quickly open the test file of the current buffer.
-It works with any extension, and supports both `.spec` and `.test` naming conventions.
+It works with any extension, and supports both `.spec.` and `.test.` naming conventions.

 Toggle Spec will recursively search for files within your entire project, by using your `.git` folder as the project root.